You’ve probably never heard the phrase “as American as apple pie” applied to a dog before. Maybe that’s because you’ve never met a Boston Terrier.

 - Kneecap issues: Just like humans, Bostons are prone to suffering from “trick knees” where the kneecap slips out of place.

 You can see the corkscrew tail on Casey.
-A corkscrew tail could be point to problems with the spine.
+A corkscrew tail could be point to problems with the spine of the Boston Terrier.

 This breed requires minimal exercise, and most are content with a couple of smaller walks each day.
-But they need you to go with them.
+But the Boston Terrier needs you to go with them.
 This is not a dog that will enjoy roaming a backyard by himself.
 Often if you just release him to do his business in the yard, he will sit at the door instead and wait for your return.
 Boston Terriers don’t shed very much at all.
 They don’t require a groomer and only need occasional brushing and baths to keep that beautiful coat sleek and clean.

 Any kind of excessive weather can be hard on the Boston Terrier, no matter if it’s cold or heat and humidity.
 That’s mostly due to having the flat faces, which can make breathing a challenge in extreme weather.
 This is a dog that was meant to be indoors.
 Their temperament and personality make them great fits for apartment living.